Marz-bit/tesi-eeg-classification/README.md

 # tesi-eeg-classification
-Work of thesis based on building a decision-tree-like hierarchical ANN architecture for EEG signal classification
+This codes were used in the development of a work of thesis based on building a decision-tree-like hierarchical ANN architecture for EEG signal classification